k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

   * 6x Kubernetes workers
     * 8 vCPUs
     * 64 GB RAM
-* TODOx Load Balancers
+* 2x Load Balancers
-  * TODOx Backend services
-* x 2TB PD-SSD Volumes (provisioned automatically during installation of K8ssandra)
+* 3x 2TB PD-SSD Volumes (provisioned automatically during installation of K8ssandra)
 * 1x Google Cloud Storage bucket for backups

 On this infrastructure the K8ssandra installation will consist of the following workloads.